IMG_5891.JPG

 How can the local church be the hands and feet of Jesus Christ if we aren’t being his eyes and ears, too?
 How can we love someone if we don’t even know they exist?

-For this reason, human trafficking can happen anywhere because there are vulnerable people everywhere.
-But what would happen if the local church began to notice those most at risk of exploitation in their communities?
-Raleigh Sadler believes that the local church is God's answer to those most vulnerable.
-He is the founder and executive director of Let My People Go, the author of Vulnerable: Rethinking Human Trafficking and the Let My People Go Handbook, and the host of the MercyCast, a podcast about learning the art of compassion through life's adversity.
+Raleigh is the founder and executive director of Let My People Go, the author of Vulnerable: Rethinking Human Trafficking and the Let My People Go Handbook, and the host of MercyCast, a podcast about learning the art of compassion through life’s adversity.

 Press and Publications